08 August 2017 – Minutes

 1. Apologies for Absence

-No apologies were received.
+Apologies for absence were received from Cllr Deacock (Holiday).
 Cllr Cowell absent without apology.

 2. Declarations of Interest and Dispensations

 Cllr Midwinter declared an interest in item 9i.
 26 Ludsden Grove as a neighbour.
 Cllr Austin declared an interest in 20 Fanshawe Road as a resident.
 Cllr Fickling declared an interest in 74 High Street as set out in the Register of Members Interests.
 All three Councillors took part in discussion and voted on the items identified.